ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Preconnection -> RendezvousError<messageContext, reason?>
 ~~~

-An RendezvousError occurs either when the Preconnection cannot be fulfilled
+An RendezvousError occurs either when the Properties and Security Parameters of the Preconnection cannot be fulfilled
-for listening, when the Local Endpoint or Remote Endpoint cannot be resolved,
+for rendezvous or cannot be reconciled with the Local and/or Remote Endpoints, when the Local Endpoint or Remote Endpoint cannot be resolved,
 when no transport-layer connection can be established to the Remote Endpoint,
 or when the application is prohibited from rendezvous by policy.